ciju/gotunnel/README.md

 forwarding connections at TCP level.

 ## Installation ##
 If you are on Mac OS X, just checkout the repository.
+The client binary that comes with the repo, should work.

     git clone https://github.com/ciju/gotunnel

 If you are on some other OS, or the above didn't work.
 First [install Go](http://golang.org/doc/install).
-The clone the repo, and build the client.
+Then clone the repo, and build the client.
 Ex:

     git clone https://github.com/ciju/gotunnel